Skip to Content

 Belgian Draft: The Heavyweight Contender

 If Shires are tall and elegant, Belgians are compact and powerful.
-These horses originated in Belgium, where they were bred specifically for heavy farm work.
-What strikes me most about Belgians is their incredible muscle density—they pack enormous power into a relatively short frame.
+Originating in Belgium, they were bred specifically for heavy farm work.
+What strikes me most about Belgians is their incredible muscle density — they pack enormous power into a relatively short frame.

-I watched a pair of Belgians at a pulling competition at Loranger’s Old Farmers Day.
+Miles’s Take — Belgian Pair at Loranger’s Old Farmers Day: I watched a pair of Belgians at a pulling competition at Loranger’s Old Farmers Day in Louisiana.
 They weighed about 2,200 pounds each and moved a load that seemed impossible.
 Their handler explained that Belgians have a lower center of gravity than taller breeds, giving them superior pulling leverage.
-Watching them lean into that load, muscles pushed to extremes, I understood why American farmers trusted these horses to clear land, pull stumps, and work from sunup to sundown without complaint.
+Watching them lean into that load with every muscle engaged, I understood why American farmers trusted these horses to clear land, pull stumps, and work from sunup to sundown without complaint.
+The Belgian’s power-to-height ratio is unlike anything else in the draft world.

 • Height: 16–18 hands